-Originally started as toy project by Erwin Coumans, ex-Havok employee, and since then many professional game developers have contributed.
-Target audience for this work are professional game developers as well as physics enthusiasts who want to play with collision detection and rigidbody dynamics.
+Originally started as toy project by Erwin Coumans, ex-Havok employee, and since then many developers have contributed.
+Target audience for this work are game developers, academics as well as physics enthusiasts who want to play with collision detection and rigidbody dynamics.